 You can easily identify outliers by looking at the graph below.
 Those are the data points that differ significantly from the main population.
 It is an abnormal observation that lies far away from other values.

-As an example, these could be conversions you have made after holding an important event, or an influx of visitors on your website after making an important announcement at the press/ on social media.
-The higher value is only short-lived but can be very important to you.
-The outlier can also be negative, such as a sudden drop in revenue for your main product.
+As an example, these could be conversions you have made after holding an important event, or an influx of visitors on your website after making an important announcement at the press on social media.
+The higher value is only short-lived, but may be of crucial importance to you.
+The outlier can also be negative, such as a sudden drop in revenue of your main product.

 2. Sustained increase

-It can represent both sustainable upward and downward trends.
+It might represent both the sustainable upward and downward trends.